HullKSmash/indigov-test/README.md

 This suite of tests runs on Cypress using Javascript and Chrome browser.
 The tests interact with the organization landing page and associated code repositories located at https://www.github.com/indigov-us.

+More notes on my testing approach, tool choice, and possible future improvements can be found in the testing-notes.md file.

 ## Setup

 Clone the indigov-test repository into your folder of choice.
 Then, install Cypress using npm from your indigov-test folder home: